inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Output Queues
 ~~~~~~~~~~~~~

+Queue components must implement the :ned:`IOutputQueue` module
-The queue component also has one input and one output gate.
-These
+interface.
+In addition to having one input and one output gate, these
 components must implement a passive queue behaviour: they only deliver a
-packet, when the module connected to its output explicitly asks them.
-In
+packet when the module connected to their output explicitly requests it.
-terms of C++ it means, that the simple module owning the :gate:`out`
-gate, or which is connected to the :gate:`out` gate of the compound
-module, must implement the :cpp:`IPassiveQueue` interface.
-The next
+(In C++ terms, the module must implement the :cpp:`IPassiveQueue`
-module asks a packet by calling the :fun:`requestPacket()` method of
+interface.
+The next module requests a packet by calling the
-this interface.
+:fun:`requestPacket()` method of that interface.)

 .. _usr:sec:diffserv:simple-modules: